How to Dissolve an LLC in Wisconsin? (Step by Step Guide)

 It takes up to one week to dissolve a Wisconsin LLC, but you can reduce the waiting time by opting for expedited processing.
 If you pay the additional filing fee of $25, you can shorten the processing period to only one business day.

 How Much Does It Cost to Dissolve a Wisconsin LLC?

-It costs $20 to dissolve an LLC in Wisconsin.
+It costs $20 to dissolve an LLC.
 You must pay the fee to the Department of Financial Institutions Division of Corporate and Consumer Services.

 Can You Reopen a Dissolved LLC in Wisconsin?